Parliamentary authority: Legislatures in the United States

 The United States Senate follows the Standing Rules of the United States Senate, while the United States House of Representatives follows its own procedures, which include Jefferson's Manual.

 Of the 99 state legislative chambers in the United States (two for each state except Nebraska, which has a unicameral legislature), Mason's Manual of Legislative Procedure governs parliamentary procedures in 70, Jefferson's Manual governs 13, and Robert's Rules of Order governs four.

 Mason's Manual, originally written in 1935 by constitutional scholar and former California Senate staff member Paul Mason, and since his death revised and published by the National Conference of State Legislatures (NCSL), governs legislative procedures in instances where the state constitution, state statutes, and the chamber's rules are silent.
 According to the NCSL, one of the many reasons that most state legislatures use Mason's Manual instead of Robert's Rules of Order is because Robert's Rules applies best to private organizations and civic groups that do not meet in daily public sessions.
 Mason's Manual, on the other hand, is geared specifically toward state legislative bodies.

 Legislative bodies at the local level, such as a city council or a county commission, function similarly to boards of societies and as such, have used Robert's Rules of Order.

+Civil law Parliaments

+Parliaments in post-Napoleonic legal systems, characterized by a strong predominance of written law, also have codes that complement collections of parliamentary practice with the print of constitutional provisions and parliamentary rules.
+These codes draw on parliamentary reports, including the oldest ones, to identify the rationale behind a parliamentary procedure and can give rise to full-fledged commentaries.
+In this way, the parliamentary code «becomes a collection and a compass, a reference text and a guide», much like the volumen, the scroll of the libraries of the ancient world.